Bill Sloan: Biography

 In his senior season, Sloan saved the best for last; in 20 games he allowed just 37 goals and backstopped St. Lawrence to another league championship.
-Unfortunately, because Sloan was in his 4th year of varsity play he was unable to suit up for the Saints during the 1956 tournament and was forced to watch his team finish in 3rd place, though they did receive a valiant effort from backup Sarge Whittier.
+However, because Sloan was in his 4th year of varsity play he was unable to suit up for the Saints during the 1956 tournament and was forced to watch his team finish in 3rd place, though they did receive a valiant effort from backup Sarge Whittier.
 At the end of his collegiate career Sloan was the All-time leader in wins for the NCAA with 65.
 He retained the record until he was passed by both Ken Dryden and Gerry Powers in 1969.
 Sloan still holds numerous program records including wins, winning percentage, shutouts (9), shutout streak (201:52) and is the only three-time All-American in program history.

+After graduating, Bill married his wife Mandy and the two settled in Potsdam, New York.
+Sloan began teaching mathematics at the local high school as well as coaching the boys hockey team.
+In 1959, he returned to the college ranks and became a professor of mathematics at SUNY Potsdam.
+Sloan worked in various capacities for the University for more than 35 years and was instrumental in starting the school's women's ice hockey team.

+Sloan became a naturalized American citizen in 1963.
 He was inducted into both the Cornwall Sports Hall of Fame (1972) and the St. Lawrence Athletic Hall of Fame (1985).

-Sloan died in Potsdam, New York on May 24, 2022, at the age of 87.
+Sloan died in Potsdam, New York, on May 24, 2022, at the age of 87.